sxmxc/verbose-octo-system/docs/prompt-engineering/next-task-prompt.md

 5) After proposal, output the updates you will make to:
 - docs/TODO.yaml (move task to in_progress or done),
 - ai/state/progress.json (increment step, set last_task_id, update coverage placeholders),
-- ai/state/journal.md (append a dated entry with Context7 references).
+- ai/state/journal.md (append a dated entry with Context references).

 6) Stop and wait for me to give approval to apply changes.
 Do not proceed to another task until I confirm.